99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Cache eviction:
 - you delete item explicitly
-- evicted cuz memory is full and not recently used
-TTL time to live:
+- evicted because memory is full and not recently used TTL time to live:
 - used for leaderboards / comments / activity streams
 - can range from a few seconds to days